shreya-gundoju/IBM-project/README.md

 # IBM-project
 IBM internship project
-In this project we have used linear regression of supervised machine learning to predict the mental fitness of each country
+In this project we have used machine learning algorithms to predict the mental fitness of each country from over the course of 1990 to 2019.